 Environmentally sustainable audiovisual production

 The Foundation participates in the Green Round Table convened by Audiovisual Producers Finland APFI.
 The round-table sessions of different stakeholders negotiate on common policies for the audiovisual sector that promote environmentally sustainable production.
-The aim is to create a calculator measuring the environmental load for use by productions.

 In 2019, AVEK, APFI and Aalto University published the Ekosetti guidebook, which describes in practical terms how to reduce the environmental footprint of audiovisual productions.